 All procurement of food, supplies, goods, and other services with Program funds by sponsors must comply with procurement standards prescribed in Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations located at 2 CFR Part 200 as well as 7 CFR Part 225.
 Procurement standards are specifically located in 7 CFR Part 225.17 and 2 CFR Part 200.317-326.
 (Note: Parts 3016 and Part 3019 have been superseded by 2 CFR Part 200 as adopted and supplemented by USDA in 2 CFR Part 400 for the SFSP and other Child Nutrition Programs.)

-policies and procedures at the CDE Procurement in Child Nutrition Programs Web page.
+You can view Webinar training videos and additional information regarding SFSP procurement policies and procedures at the Nutrition Procurement Training–Community Nutrition Programs Web page.

 You can also view detailed regulatory language regarding this subject on the U.S. Government Publishing Office Electronic Code of Federal Regulations, Title 2: Grants and Agreements, Part 200—Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Procurement Standards Web page